tuupola/esp_i2c_helper/README.md

 void* i2c_manager_locking();
 ```

 You will only need this if you use a component that has I2C Manager integrated (See "Other Way" above).
 This returns a pointer to the two semaphore handles that make up the mutex locking mechanism for I2C manager.
-Never mind if that doesn't mean anything to you: simply provide this pointer to the `componentXYZ_locking` function of the component and their I2C communication will play nice with everyone else's.
+Never mind if that doesn't mean anything to you: simply provide this pointer to the `xyz_locking` function of the component and their I2C communication will play nice with everyone else's.

 #### init     &nbsp;&nbsp; *(you don't need this)*